-Relationship between Lifetime Smoking, Smoking Status at Older Age and Human Cognitive FunctionStewart M.C.W. · Deary I.J.b · Fowkes F.G.R. · Price J.F.a
+Relationship between Lifetime Smoking, Smoking Status at Older Age and Human Cognitive FunctionStewart M.C.W.a · Deary I.J.b · Fowkes F.G.R.a · Price J.F.a

 aWolfson Unit for the Prevention of Peripheral Vascular Diseases, Public Health Sciences, University of Edinburgh, and bDepartment of Psychology, University of Edinburgh, Edinburgh, UK